Anandu-Vijayan/Synx-Task/README.md

-# MyApp
+# Synx-Task

 ## Overview
-MyApp is a scalable application built using the MERN stack, designed for high-traffic environments.
+Synx-Task is a scalable application built using the MERN stack, designed for high-traffic environments.
 The backend provides SaaS-based authentication, role-based access control (RBAC), user and organization management, messaging, and meeting scheduling features.
 It supports webhook triggers for external services and can be deployed in a serverless environment.

 ## Features
 - **Authentication (SaaS)**: User registration, login, and logout.